Learn How to Relax Without Alcohol:...

 1. Deep Breathing and Relaxation Techniques

-Deep breathing techniques,2 in particular, can help your body relax.
-These practices stimulate your relaxation response, which has a direct effect on your physical health.
-Experts say deep breathing can stabilize your blood pressure, and may even improve immune system activity.
-Deep, diaphragmatic breathing3—or, belly breathing—can also reduce stress and negative emotions.
-It may even improve your attention span.
+Deep breathing techniques, in particular, can help your body relax.
+These practices can trigger your relaxation response, which can affect your physical health.4 Experts note that deep breathing can help stabilize blood pressure and may support immune system activity.
+Deep diaphragmatic breathing (also called belly breathing) can also reduce stress and negative emotions.
+It may also improve attention.5

 Here's one technique you can try: